argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 ## Conclusion

-That is a good place for us to end.
 Philippians is a beautiful and uplifting depiction of Christ’s humility.
 And it is an exhortation for followers of Christ to emulate his humility.
 We are called to follow Christ in suffering, in service and unity with one another, in practicing dependence on God, and in modeling Christ to the world.
-Let’s pray.

 # I Timothy: Servant Leaders of the Kingdom

-How often do we really remember the losers?
-So you’ve heard of Lincoln (not John Breckenridge) and FDR but not Alf Landon, Wendell Willkie, or Thomas Dewey.
-So what makes a memorable, successful leader?
+What makes a memorable, successful leader?

-But short of winning an election, or more importantly, going platinum, or a Superbowl ring, what is the measure of such success in our day-to-day lives, our careers, our relationships and networks?
+Short of winning an election, or "going platinum", or winning a Superbowl ring, what is the measure of such success in our day-to-day lives, our careers, our relationships and networks?
 In America today, the metric is pretty standard:  How productive are you compared to others, how much attention have you received in comparison to others, how do you stand out from the next person, from each other?

 Well if that is how our culture measures the world, how does the Bible stack up against that?
 More so, how does the Bible view a successful leader - what does he look like, how does he win?
-Well, let's take a look this morning at a book, in the Bible, that talks about leadership in the church.
+Well, let's take a look at a book, in the Bible, that talks about leadership in the church.

 ## Background:  Pastoral Epistles